The musical performed 60 seconds at a time

 Can a TikTok video be high art?
 A new musical produced entirely on TikTok has some wondering if the platform could revolutionise our culture – but others think it is just a passing craze.

-Around the globe, theatres stand empty, victims of the Covid-19 pandemic.
-But musicians are finding new ways to showcase their work online, with no pricey tickets or social distancing.
-On TikTok, music can go from upload to viral in a matter of hours: as long as it is only 60 seconds long.
+Theatres stand empty, victims of Covid-19.
+But musicians are finding new ways to showcase their work.
+On TikTok, music can go from upload to viral in hours.

-Singer Abigail Barlow and writing partner Emily Bear have found a way of using the format to their advantage, writing a full-length musical based on the wildly popular Netflix show, Bridgerton.
+Singer Abigail Barlow and writing partner Emily Bear are using it to write a full-length musical based on Netflix’s Bridgerton.

-And mass printing meant that people could make a living from writing.
-This led to the development of the novel, now regarded as one of the finest art forms of the modern era.
+Mass printing meant people could make a living from writing.
+This led to the novel.

-Then in the 20th Century, television emerged as a challenge to traditional films.
+In the 20th Century, television emerged as a challenge to traditional films.
 Culture buffs complained that the mini-series was an inferior art form.
-Today, TV series can win high praise from film critics.
+Today, series can win high praise from film critics.

-Some think that TikTok might go through the same process.
-Like the printing press, the camera and the TV, they claim, it will transform our understanding of art.
+Some think TikTok might go through the same process.
+They claim it will transform our understanding of art.

 Can a TikTok video be high art?

-Yes, say some.
-New technology always follows the same cycle.
-First, traditionalists complain that a new invention is destroying art.
-Then, art adapts to the new technology.
-Finally, the technology becomes an art form itself.
-TikTok is the most recent example of this: the app’s users are already proving that they can make truly impressive art forms out of it.
+Yes.
+New technology follows a cycle.
+Traditionalists complain that a new invention is destroying art.
+Art adapts to the new technology.
+The technology becomes an art form.
+TikTok is the most recent example of this.

-Not at all, say others.
-Real art requires time, effort and dedication to an original vision.
-TikTok favours the mass-production of short, snappy clips that copy viral trends.
-It is hostile territory for true creativity.
+Not at all.
+Real art requires time and dedication.
+TikTok favours mass-production.
+It is hostile territory for creativity.
 Because its culture is ironic and self-aware, it produces variations on existing ideas, not original material.
-The TikTok musical is just another fad.

 - Would you still go to the cinema if you could watch a whole film on TikTok?